 EvG: We’re presuming in this example that this company supplies services B2C to customers in the EU.
 If that is the case then yes, this scheme applies.
 As soon as you supply as a non-EU taxable person [company] to EU non-taxable persons [private individuals] you are obiliged to follow these new rules.

 This company can register for MOSS.
 In principle you will need to register in each EU Member State in which you have customers.
 Then, this company – as a non-EU company with no EU registration – is free to choose any EU Member State with which to register with for MOSS purposes.

-John McCarthy (JMc): These new regulations were brought in to – in effect – level the playing field between EU merchants and non-EU merchants.
-Heretofore, EU merchants were obliged to charge VAT based on where they were based.
-For US merchants, where they don’t charge VAT, there is a natural competition issue between EU merchants and non-EU merchants.
+John McCarthy (JMc): These new regulations were brought in to – in effect – level the playing field between EU businesses and non-EU businesses.
+Heretofore, EU businesses were obliged to charge VAT based on where they were based.
+For US businesses, where they don’t charge VAT, there is a natural competition issue between EU businesses and non-EU businesses.
 From that perspective the tax authorities will look for you to pay VAT so as to level the playing field, no matter where the company is based.